Nick-Mazuk/awesome/README.md

 *   [Nick-Mazuk/traveling-salesman](https://github.com/Nick-Mazuk/traveling-salesman) - A real-time traveling salesman visualizer.
 Compare 6 algorithms in either a bustling suburb or a lifeless, theoretical void.
 The choice is yours, and see the results in real-time!
 *   [jdan/98.css](https://github.com/jdan/98.css) - A design system for building faithful recreations of old UIs
 *   [codrops/CSSGlitchEffect](https://github.com/codrops/CSSGlitchEffect) - An experimental glitch effect powered by CSS animations and the clip-path property.
 Inspired by the technique seen on the speakers page of the 404 conference.
-*   [connors/photon](https://github.com/connors/photon) - The fastest way to build beautiful Electron apps using simple HTML and CSS

 ## Java